elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ```

 Everything works as expected in the tests, and now we have an interactive way
 of checking our code too.
+Feel free to tinker around with writing some Elixir
+code in the interactive environment, and then press `Control + C` twice on your
+keyboard when you're ready to exit.

 ## The Pipe Operator